Build a blog with Next.js, Tailwind CSS, and Contentful

 export default async function Home() {

-Now that Home is asynchronous, we can invoke the getBlogEntries method, just before the return statement.
-We also want to make sure that it’s working, so let’s add a temporary console log there:
+Now that Home is asynchronous, you can invoke the getBlogEntries method just before the return statement.
+You also want to make sure that it’s working, so add a temporary console log there:

 npm install -D @contentful/rich-text-types

-Let’s create a new file called types.ts inside src/app/ and then define the types for our data structure:
+Create a new file called types.d.ts inside src/app/ and then define the types for the blog posts data structure:

-Now we can use BlogQueryResult as the return type for getBlogEntries.
-Let’s keep in mind that this function is asynchronous, therefore the return type will be a Promise:
+Now you can use BlogQueryResult as the return type for getBlogEntries.
+Keep in mind that this function is asynchronous, so the return type will be a Promise.
+Update the function signature of getBlogEntries in page.tsx to this:

 const getBlogEntries = async ():Promise<BlogQueryResult> => {

 The type BlogQueryResult needs to be imported from types.ts.
-Our IDE is likely going to add the import automatically but, if not, we need to add this on top of the file:
+If your IDE does not add the import automatically, add this at the top of the file:

 import { BlogQueryResult } from "./types";